waseluk/newsfeedapi/README.md

+Just a quick little playaround with API's, testing knowledge on React.
+This app fetches articles from 'Gnews' and assigns them with their images and titles.
+This can be used as itself or expanded.
+React - npx create-react-app ((name))
-** uses axios so don't forget to npm i axios **
+** uses axios so npm i axios **

-I used API - 'gnews'.
+I used API - 'gnews' - https://gnews.io/login

+** You will need to change axios.get //const response = await axios.get(..)// and insert your own key after signing up.

+Happy Coding!
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).